-Links are used on websites to link to content.
+Links are frequently used on websites to link between content.
 In Episerver CMS, the following link types are available by default.

 - Page.
 Links from one page to another on the same website.

 - Media.
 Links to images, documents and other media files stored on the web server.